reskillamericans/first-time-dart/lessons/02-variables.md

 You'll note that the calls to the `print` function are using a special feature of Dart called *string interpolation*.
 It just means that you can embed the value of a variable in the middle of a string, and Dart will expand it inline.
-You must use the single (`'`) quotes to delimit a string that uses string interpolation.

 Below you'll find a code fragment that defines two variables.
 One for the temperature as measured in degrees Celsius, and the other for computing the equivalent value in Fahrenheit.